The Two Minute Review

 The app is really intuitive and has an uncluttered design that has won it lots of positive reviews from customers.

-Is my Money Safe with Mettle?
+Is My Money Safe with Mettle?

 Mettle has pedigree in that it is owned by NatWest who have a lot of reputational skin in the game.
 However, they are not part of the FSCS scheme which means you won’t be protected through this scheme if Mettle goes bust.
-They are also regulated by the FCA (Financial Conduct Authority) though which means they have to ring-fence customer accounts so your money should be protected in the event of administration.
+They are however regulated by the FCA (Financial Conduct Authority) which means they have to ring-fence customer accounts so your money should be protected in the event of administration.